-Secondly, the way the drama ended with Gu Tingye coming “back from the dead” last minute to rescue Bianjing City felt too deus ex machina, even though it turned out to be all part of the Emperor’s plan.
+Secondly, the way the drama ended with Gu Tingye coming “back from the dead” last minute to rescue Bianjing City felt too deus ex machina, even though it turns out to be all part of the Emperor’s plan.

-My problem wasn’t that it wasn’t believable, but that prior to this, the drama had never “excluded” the audience before.
+My problem isn’t that its not believable, but that prior to this, the drama had never “excluded” the audience before.
 For the first 71 episodes, I was with Minglan and Gu Tingye every step of the way.
 We were in on every plan, every trick, every secret, and every twist and turn of their story, if not from her perspective, then from his.
 The fact that this wasn’t the case in this final sequence of events took me out of the plot as the viewer.
 Even Minglan taking the time to explain things in the last half of the final episode didn’t make up for it.